yusuke-1105/yusuke-1105/README.md

 <!-- - I collaborated with a friend
 to develop [**walklets.com**](https://walklets.com). -->
-- I joined the [Intel's OVaaS](https://agreeable-rock-03bb9dd00.azurestaticapps.net) project to coorperate to develop some AI Image Processing Programs.
+- I joined the [OVaaS](https://agreeable-rock-03bb9dd00.azurestaticapps.net) project to coorperate to develop some AI Image Processing Programs.
 - I have studied abroad in Australia and Taiwan.
 - Won the Excellence Award at *TGL College 2019 Development Contest*
 - Runner-up in the [***AWS Robot Delivery Challenge***](https://aws.amazon.com/jp/robot-delivery-challenge/) finals